ioccc-src/mkiocccentry/test_ioccc/static_analysis.md

-## Issue: warning: warning: 'foo' is not defined, evaluates to 0
+## Issue: warning: 'foo' is not defined, evaluates to 0
 ### Status: fixed
 ### Example